 My medium of choice is scratchboard which I find uniquely challenging and satisfying.
 It lends itself well to use of chiaroscuro and dramatic light effects, resulting in works that are visually striking.
 Scratchboard as a fine art is a relatively new medium, but the concept is ancient.
 In some way, etching into a surface to create an image has existed since humans first created petroglyphs.
 An original scratchboard is a direct engraving using a clay board coated with black (and sometimes other colors) india ink.
 Using blades and various other tools, the artist carefully removes the layer of ink to reveal the white clay beneath.
 It is a very exacting and precise art form which requires patience as mistakes are not as easily corrected as with other mediums.
 It is ideal for wildlife images and the rendering of fine detail; no paintbrush can produce a line as fine as a razor blade.

-I am a juried Signature Member of the International Society of Scratchboard Artists and an Associate Member of the Society of Animal Artists.
+I am a master scratchboard artist as accredited by the International Society of Scratchboard Artists (ISSA) and an Associate Member of the Society of Animal Artists.

 I am currently represented by Decoys and Wildlife Gallery, Frenchtown, NJ. http://www.decoyswildlife.com/